The 8 best customer retention examples in eCommerce

 As a result of today’s competitive market, it’s more important than ever to offset CAC by ensuring that the customers you do acquire stick with your brand.

-The other reason to prioritize customer retention is that it dramatically boosts ROI per current customer, which in turn improves profits.
+The other reason to prioritize eCommerce retention is that it dramatically boosts ROI per current customer, which in turn improves profits.
 Nicholls writes that orders from returning customers are now more profitable — $38 in profit per order in 2022 vs. $28 in 2013.

 With customer retention so important, it’s vital to measure it properly to ensure your efforts are paying off.